 Board of Directors

-Scott Saint is the Chief Public Safety Officer and Vice President, Regulatory Affairs for the Electrical Safety Authority (ESA).
-In this role he directs ESA’s strategies for improving electrical safety across the province with the goal of keeping Ontarians safe whether at home, at work, or at play.
+Scott Saint recently retired as the Chief Public Safety Officer and Vice President, Regulatory Affairs for the Electrical Safety Authority (ESA).
+In this role he directed ESA’s strategies for improving electrical safety across the province with the goal of keeping Ontarians safe whether at home, at work, or at play.
 Previously Scott was the Chief Operating Officer for ESA and directed the Operations Division.

 Scott is recognized as an effective visionary leader with experience in strategic planning, operations, audit engineering, quality systems, purchasing and customer service honed in the manufacturing, utility and regulatory sectors.
 Academically, Scott is a Professional Engineer and holds both an Electrical Engineering degree and a Master in Business Administration degree from McMaster University.
 Scott has also received his Chartered Directors designation from the Directors College.

 Ron Stewart is an accomplished executive with extensive experience in Ontario’s electricity industry.
 Recognized as a strong, innovative and visionary leader, he has successfully managed several major utility transformations leading to significant operational efficiencies, productivity improvements and creation of shareholder value.

 Ron has also received his Chartered Directors (C.Dir) designation from the Directors College (a joint venture of McMaster University and The Conference Board of Canada) – 2009.